 In the mid-19th century, birthplace was extremely important; the majority of US business leaders came from within the small, tightly enclosed business community of the north-east.
 Most also shared religious affiliations.
-The authors suggest that early American broops such as P. Morean and affiliations.
 The authors suggest that early American tycoons such as J.P.
 Morgan and Henry Heinz owed some of their success to their Protestant religious connections.

 But by the middle of the 20th century, birth and religion were being displaced by professional qualifications.
 The first American business schools were founded with the aim of 'professionalising' management and making talent rather than background and connections the key to success.
 But business schools became another path to power.
-Their alumin inetworks turned into ladders, along which members helped each other to the top.
+Their alumni networks turned into ladders, along which members helped each other to the top.
 The MBA degree was the key to membership of such networks, and men such as John Chambers of Cisco used the networks to great effect as they rose to the top of some of America's biggest corporations.